Table of Contents

 Taormina and its surroundings

-• Alcantara Gorge – Located about 20 km from Taormina, the gorge is a real canyon made of black lava walls up to 50 meters high.
-It is one of the hidden gems of Sicily.
+- Alcantara Gorge—Located about 20 km from Taormina, the gorge is a real canyon with black lava walls up to 50 meters high.
+It is one of Sicily’s hidden gems.

 I hope this article on my 1 week Sicily by train itinerary, will help you prepare your visit!
-If you have any questions, feel free to ask me in the comments of the article.
+If you have any questions, feel free to ask me in the article comments.
 I’ll be happy to answer them.

 Looking for more travel ideas?
-Find the itinerary for a road trip to Mallorca or my guide for a road trip to the Algarve.
+Check out my itinerary for a road trip to Mallorca or my guide for a road trip to the Algarve.

 Want to save this article ?
 Pin it !